-Figure 2 illustrates the geographical distribution of all these zip codes with COVID-19 patients who were frequently served by Loyola Hospital.
+Figure 2 illustrates the geographical distribution of all these zip codes with COVID-19 patients who Loyola Hospital frequently served during this period.
 The highlighted areas, primarily concentrated around the Chicago metropolitan region and extending to various surrounding areas, represent the zip codes where Loyola Hospital’s ICU services were most utilized for treating COVID-19 patients during this period.